Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 ### The Sensirion SDC41 CO2 Sensor

 The MikroE HVAC Click uses the Sensirion SDC41 CO2, Temperature, and humidity sensor.
 Sensirion, follow the same pattern for the [SDC41 driver](https://github.com/Sensirion/embedded-i2c-scd4x) as the SDC30 sensor, there is a HAL, and it's a matter of implementing Azure Sphere I2C support.
+The SCD41 driver for Azure Sphere is included in the project.
 Calibration of the sensor is also required.

 ![This image shows the MikroE HVAC click](media/hvac-click-thickbox_default-1.jpg)